BONSAI BOOK OF DAYS

 [The sometimes controversial author and videotape producer would travel in many countries, doing presentations and demonstrations.
 He would first demonstrate and conduct a workshop outside of Japan at the 1987 Golden State Federation Bonsai Convention in Anaheim, California.
 Kimura would then demonstrate at these major conventions, among others: Golden State Bonsai Federation (1990 Burlingame and 2006 Sacramento); World Bonsai Friendship Federation (1989 Omiya, Japan and 1997 Seoul, Korea); European Bonsai Association (1990 Turin, Italy and 1992 Luxembourg); Bonsai Clubs International (1992 Memphis, Tennessee, 1996 Washington, D.C. and 2006 Foshan City, China); American Bonsai Society Symposium (2000 Detroit, Michigan); Asia-Pacific Bonsai and Suiseki Exhibition and Convention (2003 Manila, Philippines and 2011 Takamatsu, Japan); Federatión Latino Americana de Bonsai (2003 Caracas, Venezuela); and Association of Australian Clubs (2005 Sydney).
 His work as documented in the form of articles and photographs would grace the pages of many major specialty publications around the world.
 Trees designed by him (mostly Juniperus chinensis var. shimpaku) would win the prestigious Prime Minister's Award for the years 1988, 1995, 2000, and 2001, and the Minister of Education Award in 1999.
 He would have a number of students and apprentices from Japan, Europe, and America, several of which would go on to become masters in their own right.
 These would include Marco Invernizzi, Salvatore Liporace, Marc Noelanders, Ernie Kuo, Kawabe Takeo, and Ryan Neil.
 Katsuhito Onishi would edit the Japanese texts The Magical Technician of Kindai Shuppan in 1982, Part II in 1984, and Part III in 1989.
 The English version, made up of Part II with some of Part I, would be published as The Bonsai Art of Kimura by Stone Lantern Publishing Co. in 1992.
 The Magician: the Bonsai Art of Kimura 2 would be released in 2007 by Stone Lantern.
 A Spanish translation, Masahiko Kimura: el técnico mágico del bonsai actual would be published in 1988 by Ediciones Tyris, S.A., and one in Italian, Masahiko Kimura, Il grande tecnico del bonsai, would be published by Luni in 1996.
 Kimura's wife, who often greeted tours to their Omiya garden and served tea and goodies to the visitors, would die November 23, 2009.
 See also episode #5 of Lindsay Farr's World of Bonsai, as well as this Spanish demo.
 And this 2016 excellent interview by Bonsai Empire.]

 [During the COVID-19 pandemic, Bonsai Empire in May 2020 presented a three-part four-hour on-line bonsai Masterclass by Kimura.
 And then there is this 2022 New Yorker magazine article about Ryan Neil's apprenticeship under Kimura.
-Note: there is some controversy about the exaggeration or accuracy of a few sections and quotes in this article based on five-year-old interviews.]
+Note: there is some controversy about the exaggeration or accuracy of a few sections and quotes in this article based on five-year-old interviews.
+In March 2024 WABI Channel would present a fascinating two-part video conversation of Masahiko Kimura and Kunio Kobayashi, here and here.
+Ryan Neil would interview Australian Lindsay in an excellent two-part July 2024 podcast conversation which explores both of those artists, as well as a bit of further background about Masahiko Kimura.
+Part 1 can be heard here.
+Giving some insight into the audacity of bonsai innovators such as Kimura, Part II can be heard here, specifically marks 22:35 to about 40:00, 50:00 to 53:15, and 1:08:50 to 1:22:20.]

 "Masahiko Kimura was also a student of the art of bonsai.
 Kimura and his master Gansuke Hamano.
 Master of masters."